TanyaMatanda/deep-tech-2026-report/IPO_Readiness_Research_Report.md

 Anonymized summary statistics and scoring methodology are available upon request.
 Firm-level data cannot be shared due to privacy agreements with data providers.

 **Acknowledgments:**
-This research was conducted as part of the Chicago Booth Deep Tech 2026 Initiative.
-We thank participants at the Booth Finance Workshop for helpful comments.
+This research methodology is inspired by academic frameworks from the University of Chicago Booth School of Business.
+All analysis and conclusions are independent.

 **Correspondence:**
 Tanya Matanda (tanya@governanceiq.com)